Why do we have an LSCB?

 LSCBs are a statutory requirement in each Local Authority area (Working Together 2015).

-The core objectives of the Sutton Safeguarding Children Board are:
+The core objectives of the Sutton Local Safeguarding Children Board are:

 Sutton LSCB consider that safeguarding children is everyone's business and it is our role to gain assurance that all agencies providing services to children are complying with legislation and local policy.